 The Steelie Awards recognise member companies or individuals for their contribution to the steel industry over a one-year period in a series of categories impacting the steel industry.
 The Steelies are awarded at worldsteel’s annual conference in October.
-The first Steelie awards ceremony took place in 2010 at worldsteel-44 in Tokyo.
-The most recent event took place in Dubai in 2016.
+The first Steelie Awards Ceremony took place in 2010 at worldsteel-44 in Tokyo.

 The selection process for nominations varies between awards.
 In most cases nominations are requested via the appropriate membership committee and the worldsteel extranet.
 Entries are then judged by selected expert panels using agreed performance criteria.
 Journalist of the year and communicator of the year are selected by direct vote.

 Category 1: Steel industry website of the year

 This award recognises the membership website that demonstrates communications excellence based on 5 key criteria: overall design, loading and page delivery, information range and relevance, navigation ease, and use of new technologies.
 The selection is made through review of all membership sites by a worldsteel expert panel.
 External communications experts provide an ultimate judgement on the selection.

 This award recognises the most innovative nomination for technical improvement or environment mitigation.
 Nominations are sought through the worldsteel technology committee and judged by the technology committee steering committee.

 The excellence in sustainability award recognizes a member company or a national or regional association for a specific sustainability initiative that has made a positive impact, or provided benefits in all three areas of sustainability – including economic, environmental and social performance.
 Additional criteria include the level of community/stakeholder communication & outreach related to the initiative.
 Nominations are called for through the Sustainability Reporting Expert Group and judged by a panel of internal and external judges.